maximus5684/dash_pi/README.md

 shutdown signal delay with a 60 second shutdown wait time.
 For more information on jumper configuration, see [the manual](http://resources.mini-box.com/online/PWR-DCDC-USB/PWR-DCDC-USB-manual.pdf).

+If, instead, you want to use a 12V-to-5V micro USB adapter, like I did, omit the jumper in position 5.
+This will set the power supply for 12V output.

 ### Basic Steps (OS-independent) ###

 * Remove factory stereo head unit
 * Install amplifier within cable-reach of Raspberry Pi
   * Connect wiring harness to factory speaker outputs
   * Connect constant power input to battery
+  * Connect ground to nearby metal chassis mounting point
   * Connect turn-on wire to ignition signal from old head unit
 * Put together Raspberry Pi, Raspberry Pi Touch Monitor, and HifiBerry DAC+
+* Install DCDC-USB power supply
+  * Connect constant power input to red input wire
+  * Connect ground to black input wire
+  * Connect ignition signal to white input wire
+  * Connect black output wire to micro-USB cable negative
+  * Connect yellow output wire to micro-USB cable positive
+  * Connect two-pin remote power switch connector to pins 13 and 14 (BCM 27 and GND)
+    * Most shutdown scripts use pins 5 and 6 (BCM 3 and GND) but these are used for configuration of the Hi-Fi Berry DAC+

 ### Basic Steps - Raspbian Jessie ###